 Once you work out how many people want to join you in your exciting new adventure, then here’s what your initial costs will be.

 Setting up a new syndicate is a one-time cost of $275 per syndicate and also comes with an annual renewal fee of $55 per syndicate.

 If 10 people formed a syndicate and purchased a 10% share in a racehorse, then each member of the syndicate would be up for 1% of purchase price, syndicate costs, and all ongoing costs.

 Assuming a $50,000 syndication with a 10% share valued at $5,000.

 Assuming yearly total for all costs are $45,000.

 If you managed a syndicate of 10 people and each person paid $40 per month into a dedicated account in the name of the syndicate, then that would be plenty for the ongoing costs.

-If your horse is good enough to win a few races then the extra money saved can pay for photos and syndicate race days.
+If your horse is good enough to win a few races, then the extra money saved can pay for photos and syndicate race days, or perhaps another horse.